-First, download the fractal.tar.gz file from the course webpage and copy it to ARCHER as you did in the previous exercises.
-Make sure you are in your /work filesystem.
+First, download the fractal.tar.gz file from the course webpage and copy it to Cirrus as you did in the previous exercises.
 Then unpack the archive using the tar -xzvf command, then switch to fractal directory and issue the make command.